 Everything in your membership agreements needs to be written in plain English, avoiding any complicated or confusing language.
 In any business, it’s important that you don’t mislead or give false information to your clients.
 To meet the requirements of the Fitness Code, it’s very important to be honest and transparent with your fees, advertising and any association with a professional organisation.

 Security and privacy

 Keeping your clients’ details and personal information safe is a must.
 This includes keeping their membership, financial and contact details secure - and not sharing or discussing any personal information about how, why and when they use your services, except with them.

-Looking after your clients and communicating in a clear, honest and transparent way is not just a good idea to meet the Fitness Code - it’s good for your clients, your reputation and your business as a whole.
+Looking after your clients and communicating in a clear, honest and transparent way is not just a good idea to meet your legal obligations under the Fitness Code - it’s good for your clients, your reputation and your business as a whole.

 If you’re looking for new ideas for your business, take a look at our marketing templates and guides, explore our sales and marketing workshops or get in touch with our free business advisory service.